rachelkwaynick/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    The closure is when the argument gets passed through, because the argument is external to the function.

+    OR

+    Math is calling an external function, because it returns something different every time.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    The name is always the same, as is the "rolled a".
+The newRoll will change every time.

 c.
 What is the lexical scope of `newRoll`?

+    It can only be used within the return function of personalDice.
+It has access to the outer function's variables.

 ### Task 3 - Stretch Goals